Message about use of cookies

 Exemptions

-Where applicants consider that the development would not be subject to the general biodiversity gain condition, Article 7 of The Town and Country Planning (Development Management Procedure) (England) Order 2015, the applicant must provide a statement as part of the planning application setting out why they believe this is the case.
+Where applicants consider that the development would not be subject to the general biodiversity gain condition, Article 7 of the Town and Country Planning (Development Management Procedure) (England) Order 2015, the applicant must provide a statement as part of the planning application setting out why they believe this is the case.

 Where a De Minimis exemption is claimed the applicant should provide measurements and photographs of the habitat that is on site to evidence this exemption.
 If this information is not provided it may cause a delay in validation.